Visit the EU

 Eligible participants include government officials (local, state, and federal), journalists, trade unionists, educators, officials of non-profit and non-governmental organizations, and other young professionals aged 25-40.

-Ideal candidates are professionals in a field in which their EUVP experience will enhance their understanding of EU-U.S. relations and contribute positively to their chosen career path.
+Ideal candidates are professionals in a field in which their EUVP experience will enhance their understanding of EU-U.S. relations and contribute positively to their chosen career path and to transatlantic relations.
 Basic knowledge of EU institutions and their functioning is a plus, but not required.

 Please note that the EUVP is not a program for students.
 Participants must have completed their university education or equivalent training and must have been employed for several years in their chosen career field.